kubernetes/website/content/es/docs/concepts/configuration/organize-cluster-access-kubeconfig.md

 <!-- As described previously, the output might be from a single kubeconfig file,
-or it might be the result of merging several kubeconfig files. --> Como se ha descrito anteriormente, la respuesta de este comando podría resultar ser a partir de un único archivo kubeconfig, o podría ser el resultado de la fusión de varios archivos kubeconfig.
+or it might be the result of merging several kubeconfig files. --> Como se ha descrito anteriormente, la respuesta de este comando podría resultar ser a partir de un único archivo kubeconfig, o podría ser el resultado de la fusión de varios ficheros kubeconfig.

 <!-- Here are the rules that `kubectl` uses when it merges kubeconfig files: -->
-A continuación se muestran las reglas que usa `kubectl` cuando fusiona archivos kubeconfig:
+A continuación se muestran las reglas que usa `kubectl` cuando fusiona ficheros kubeconfig:

 <!-- 1.
 If the `--kubeconfig` flag is set, use only the specified file.
 Do not merge.
    Only one instance of this flag is allowed. -->